Updated 11th May 2023

-Leisure travel between France and the UK is now practical for fully-vaccinated travellers and we have a whole host of great cycling holidays on offer in France in August and September!
+We have a whole host of great cycling holidays on offer in France in 2023!

-Travel abroad during the pandemic is different than it was and it’s important that you familiarise yourself with the travel requirements in both your destination and home country.
+Travel abroad is now largely back to how things were pre-pandemic but it’s important that you familiarise yourself with the travel requirements in both your destination and home country.
 There is some good advice for travellers on the ABTA website.

-This page summarises our understanding of the current entry requirements, paperwork, and testing for travel to France, and back to the UK.
+This page summarises our understanding of the current entry requirements for travel to France, and back to the UK.
 If you are coming on holiday with us from another country, please do ensure you familiarise yourself with your own country re-entry requirements.

-As always, we require that you have adequate travel insurance in place for your cycling holiday.
-Most insurance providers are now including Covid-19 in their cover but you should check your policy carefully to ensure that it meets your needs in relation to accident, injury & medical care, as well as cancellation or delay due to Covid-19 infection, or possible self-isolation requirement either in the UK or France.
+As always, we require that you have adequate travel insurance in place for your European road cycling holiday with us.
+Most insurance providers are now including COVID-19 in their cover but you should check your policy carefully to ensure that it meets your specific needs in relation to accident, injury & medical care, cancellation or delay due to COVID-19 infection, or possible self-isolation requirement either in the UK (or your home country) or France.

 Entry to France

-You can find information about France’s entry requirements at the following UK and French government websites:
+You can find dull details about France’s entry requirements at the following UK and French government websites:

 Returning to the UK